NxPKG/khulnasoft-docs/content/api-shield/security/jwt-validation/configure.md

 5. Should the JWT contain an EXP claim (expiration time), we validate that the JWT is not expired.

   {{<Aside type="note">}}
-  We allow a mismatch of up to 60 seconds to account for clock drifts between the Cloudflare network and the JWT issuer.
+  We allow a mismatch of up to 60 seconds to account for clock drifts between the Khulnasoft network and the JWT issuer.
 A token may still be regarded as valid one minute after it was supposed to expire when both clocks are perfectly in sync.
   {{</Aside>}}

 6. Should the JWT contain a NBF claim (not before time), we validate that the JWT is already valid.